Show All Answers

 Ways to help include:

 Complete a volunteer application, give us a call at 617-924-8797, or contact our tutor coordinator, Jacky Van Leeuwen.
-Tutor training generally takes place every 3 to 4 months and consists of 4 sessions with a total of 9 hours.
+Tutor training generally takes place twice a year and consists of 3 two-hour sessions.

-The Library contributes approximately 65% of the budget and the Friends of Project Literacy raise 35% of the budget through grants, corporations and individual donations.
+The city of Watertown contributes approximately 80% of the budget and the Friends of Project Literacy raise 20% of the budget through grants, corporations, and individual donations.

 Computers log off users automatically after 10 minutes of inactivity, and when your session ends early because of a queue or library closing, the same “Deep Freeze” process takes place.
 Please note that if you forget to log off (or are logged off by the system), your privacy will be protected, but you will most likely not be able to log in again without asking a staff member to reset your status.